Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 What exactly is being offered?+

-An approved coastal homesite at 1560 Bluebird Canyon Drive (Parcel 2 / Lot B), Laguna Beach — the land together with a complete architectural plan set for a new single-family residence with an accessory dwelling unit.
+A permit-ready coastal homesite at 1560 Bluebird Canyon Drive (Parcel 2 / Lot B), Laguna Beach.
+It is the land together with a complete architectural plan set for a new single-family residence with an accessory dwelling unit, processed over the counter as DRB exempt under SB9.
 It is neither a finished home nor raw land.

 What approvals are complete?+